- Yael DiPlacido is licensed as a Clinical Social Worker in the State of Missouri.

 I believe that each individual, couple, and family has a unique set of strengths and abilities.
 Sometimes, we need help in identifying these strengths and in using them to achieve our goals.
 Balance, change, and growth may come about in many different ways.
 For some people it is by learning new copings skills or adopting new communication methods.
 While for others it is overcoming the hurts of the past, adopting a new outlook, or accepting what cannot be changed.
 Still, for some, it is a matter of getting to know themselves better.
 However, very often it is only a matter of applying some simple solution focused techniques that can help us resolve a very confusing or stressful situation.
-I have worked with a wide variety of people through their struggles, transitions, mental health concerns, relational conflicts, addictions, spiritual struggles and creative blocks.
+I have worked with a wide variety of people through their struggles, transitions, mental health and physical health concerns, relational conflicts, addictions, spiritual struggles and creative blocks.
 As your therapist, I will provide a safe, non-judgmental environment, and collaborate with you in uncovering your own path to balance and wellness.

 My Style and Approach